 Imagine you are the most beautiful Goddess in creation; the very sight of you inspires desire in the hearts – and groins – of Gods and Goddesses alike, not to mention what the slightest mention of your name does to mere mortals.

-The most beautiful planet in the skies, Venus, bears one of your name.
-However, like your planet, your outer beauty hides an inner tempest; an unquenchable ferocity.
+The most beautiful planet in the skies, Venus, bears one of your names.
+However, like your planet, your outer beauty hides an inner tempest, an unquenchable ferocity.

 You were born from an act of violence; during the first War of the Gods, the Titan Cronus attacked the All-Father Uranus (Space), castrating him and hurling his testicles into the ocean.
 You arose, fully formed and resplendent, from the sea foam that gathered around the spot where Uranus’ genitals hit the waters.

 You are Aphrodite; you are Venus.
 You are probably Ishtar and Inanna as well.

 And here is one of your stories…

 Hesiod’s Theogeny gives the preceding birth account for the Goddess of Love, Beauty, Pleasure and Procreation.
 Homer, in his Iliad, gives a different account – according to Homer, Aphrodite is the daughter of Zeus and Dione (for more on Dione (both her myths and the moon), click here: Myths of the Moon: Dione (Saturn)).

 Since both Hesiod and Homer were -and are – considered authoritative when it comes to the Greek Pantheon, one can imagine the problems that arise from these two opposing narratives.